 Know what to do when it's bigger than you

-When you're driving on metro or regional roads, you may come across vehicles that are much bigger, wider and slower than you.
+When you're on the road, you may come across vehicles that are much bigger, wider and slower than you.

 Oversize and overmass (OSOM) vehicles and road trains are built to transport very large loads on our roads.
-At certain times of the year, mainly during seeding and harvest, farmers need to move large agricultural vehicles, so you may also encounter large, slow-moving agricultural vehicles travelling between farms.
+From truckies driving large, slow-moving road trains, to farmers moving large agricultural vehicles during seeding and harvest season.

 It can be daunting sharing the road with these vehicles, but following these simple rules will make your trip a safer one.